MichaelBoegner/salesmanArc/README.md

 7. All search points should proceed towards the collective center until all have found a traveling salesman point to hold to.
 The resulting shape, formed by their connecting lines, is the solution to the traveling salesman problem.

+## Revised Search Party Search Method
+1. The original search radius search method seems to be too broad and doesn't work.
+2. The new method is to aquire enough Search Party Points to have them standing, effectively, shoulder to shoulder as they march towards the center.
+3. Should a Search Party Point discover a Traveling Salesman Point, then it will aquire that point as it's new location and hold, as before, but it will then also raise a flag affirming a discovery has been made.
+4. Search Party Points will regularly check in with their neighbor to see if the discovery flag has been raised.
+5. If they get word back that a discovery flag has been raised, they will relay the message to their other neighbors in the chain, letting them know the flag has been raised, causing each of them to raise their own flags as well, but with decreasing impact on the movement behavior of each subsequent point.

+## Chaining the Search Party Points Together
+1. There will be a looping check to see if a Search Party Point's neighbor has found a Traveling Salesman Point.
+2. If true, then it will aquire the neighbor's coordinates as it's new center point of gravity/direction of movement which will compete with the original centerpoint's force.
+3. The newly chained point will then rotate at an angle that brings it between the original center and it's new found center point.
+4. It will also throw back a message to the other points behind it to notify that they should chain as well with incrementally decreasing effect of the new found center point's gravity on them, until that effect reaches 0, at which point the message will not be thrown back anymore.